stetso/awesome-gideros/readme.md

 ### Tilemaps
- - [Collision with Tilemaps](http://giderosmobile.com/forum/discussion/6353/collision-with-any-object/p1) - examples and suggestions on how to make stuff collide with the tiles
+ - [Collision with Tilemaps](http://giderosmobile.com/forum/discussion/6353/collision-with-any-object/p1) - examples and suggestions on how to make stuff collide with the tiles in your tilemap

  ### Camera
  - [Smooth camera with Drag and Pinch-to-Zoom](http://giderosmobile.com/forum/discussion/2715/camera-class-with-kinetics-and-pinch-to-zoom/p1) - useful class implementation for a camera in a mobile game